CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-unlimited.md

 _Marshalling Points_ \[ upper left ]: This is the number of marshalling points you receive when you have the character in play.
 This value represents the character’s importance to the Free Peoples’ struggle against Sauron.

 _Special Abilities:_ Some characters have special abilities that are detailed on their cards.
 Common special abilities include corruption check modifiers, influence bonuses, prowess bonuses.
-For example, Faramir has an influence bonus against the _Rangers of Ithilien_ faction, Eowyn has a prowess bonus against Nazgul, Frodo has a corruption check modifier, etc.
+For example, Faramir has an influence bonus against the _Rangers of Ithilien_ faction, Eowyn has a prowess bonus against Nazgul, Frodo has a corruption check modifier, etc.<span id="page19" class="page-number">19</span>

-<br><span id="page19" class="page-number">19</span>

 ---